What Is A Typical Athlete Resting Heart Rate?

 A runner looking at their watch.

-The lungs become more efficient at taking in a greater amount of oxygen per breath.
+The lungs become more efficient at taking in more oxygen per breath.

-This, in turn, can lower the resting heart rate of athletes because the lungs and diaphragm do not need to work as hard at rest to take in plenty of oxygen for the body, decreasing the workload on your heart to oxygenate and fuel the lungs and diaphragm muscle.
+This, in turn, can lower athletes’ resting heart rate because the lungs and diaphragm do not need to work as hard at rest to take in enough oxygen for the body, reducing the workload on the heart to oxygenate and fuel the lungs and diaphragm.

-Finally, another significant factor that indirectly causes a decrease in the average resting heart rate of athletes is that the muscles become more efficient at using oxygen.
+Finally, another significant factor that indirectly reduces athletes’ average resting heart rate is that their muscles become more efficient at using oxygen.

-During exercise, as well as during rest, the muscles are one of the primary consumers of oxygen and the driver of a higher heart rate in order for the heart to deliver enough oxygenated blood to the muscles.
+During exercise and at rest, the muscles are one of the primary consumers of oxygen and the driver of a higher heart rate, enabling the heart to deliver enough oxygenated blood to the muscles.

 Endurance training increases both capillary density and mitochondrial density in the muscles, improving the delivery, extraction, and utilization of oxygen for aerobic energy production.